Azure-Samples/iot-edge-complementary-code/README.md

 1. Azure IoT Hub Service

-    To run the samples, you will need an Azure subscription and a provisioned Azure IoT Hub service..
+    To run the samples, you will need an Azure subscription and a provisioned Azure IoT Hub service.
 Every Azure subscription allows one free F1 tier Azure IoT Hub.
 The F1 tier Azure IoT is sufficient for this sample.

     [Create an IoT hub using the Azure portal](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-dotnet#create-an-iot-hub)